mouseless/baked/unreleased.md

 - `DataTable.vue` now includes parameter values in export file names
 - `RemoteData.Options` has changed to `RemoteData.Attribute` to avoid confusion
   with `ofetch`'s options parameter
-- The select input on the cache page was not working properly, improved.
+- The select input on the cache page was not working properly, improved

-- The QueryParameters component setDefaults is not working properly, improved.
+- The QueryParameters component setDefaults was not working properly, improved
-- The `app.json` file is now automatically added to module.ts. improved
+- The `app.json` file is now automatically added to module.ts
-- Added missing spec for `showWhen` feature in `ReportPage`
-- Added clear cache feature on `InMemoryCachingFeature`, improved
+- Clear cache on teardown was missing for `InMemoryCachingFeature`, fixed
-- Improved `Layout`, `Input`, `MenuPage`, `ReportPage`, `QueryParameters`, `Parameters` components watchers. (immediate, deep and value conditions)
+- Improved `Layout`, `Input`, `MenuPage`, `ReportPage`, `QueryParameters`, `Parameters` components watchers